Nuclear Magnetic Relaxation Time near Compensation Temperature in Ferrimagnetic Insulator: Formalism: Magnons in Ferrimagnet

 \section{Formalism: Magnons in Ferrimagnet}

-We will focus on a ferrimagnetic ''insulator'', which is simply called ''ferrimagnet'' below.
-The magnetic exchange interaction by the Pauli principle and Coulomb interaction between electrons is the source of magnetism in a ferrimagnet.
-Two sub-lattice with different magnitudes of spins $S_A \neq S_B$ is the simplest model.
-The Hamiltonian is given by,
+We will focus on a ferrimagnetic "insulator," which is simply called a "ferrimagnet" below.
+The magnetic exchange interaction due to the Pauli principle and to the Coulomb interaction between electrons is the source of magnetism in a ferrimagnet.
+Two sub-lattices with different spin magnitudes $S_A \neq S_B$ comprise the simplest model.
+The Hamiltonian is given by

-with spin operators $\vec{S}_i$ ($\vec{S}_j$) on site $i$ $\in$ $A$-site ($i$ $\in$ $B$-site).
-The magnitudes of magnetic exchange interactions $J_A$, $J_B$, and $J_C$ are supposed to be positive for brevity.
-First, we do not consider an orbital angular momentum $\vec{L}_i$.
-Hence, there is only one compensation temperature $T_0$, i.e., $T_M$ $=$ $T_A$ $\equiv$ $T_0$.
+with the spin operators $\vec{S}_i$ ($\vec{S}_j$) on site $i$ $\in$ $A$-sites ($j$ $\in$ $B$-sites).
+The angular brackets $\langle\cdots\rangle$ denotes nearest neighbor sites.
+The magnitudes of the magnetic exchange interactions $J_A$, $J_B$, and $J_C$ are assumed to be positive for brevity.
+First, we do not consider the orbital angular momentum $\vec{L}_i$.
+Hence, there is only one compensation temperature $T_0$; i.e., $T_M$ $=$ $T_A$ $\equiv$ $T_0$.
 What is changed by $\vec{L}_i$ will be discussed in the last section.
 At $T_0$, the expectation values $\langle S_A^z \rangle$ $\equiv$ $M_A >0$ and $\langle S_B^z \rangle$ $\equiv$ $-M_B <0$ satisfy $M_A-M_B$ $=$ 0, where the bracket denotes the thermal average.
 See also Appendix\ref{B}.
 It is known that there are some possible cases of compensation.
-In the above one, both sub-lattices have same number of sites in a unit cell as shown in the inset of Fig. \ref{mfsol}.
-Another one is $M_A n_A -M_B n_B$ = 0, when the number of sub-lattice $A$, $n_A$, is different from that of sub-lattice $B$, $n_B$.
-As shown in Appendix\ref{A}, the characteristic features will be common among those lattice structures.
-Hence, we consider the simplest one shown in Fig. \ref{mfsol} below.
+In the case considered above, both sub-lattices have the same number of sites in a unit cell, as shown in the inset of Fig. \ref{mfsol}.
+Another case has $M_A n_A -M_B n_B$ = 0, for which the number $n_A$ of spins on sub-lattice $A$ is different from the number $n_B$ on sub-lattice $B$.
+As shown in Appendix\ref{A}, those lattice structures have characteristic features in common.
+Hence, we consider the simplest case, shown in Fig. \ref{mfsol} below.

-The compensation occurs at finite temperatures.
-To include the temperature dependences of $M_A$ and $M_B$, we adopt the meanfield approximation and the linearized spinwave approximation around the meanfield solution.
-This is equivalent to the Tyablikov decoupling in the Greens function method and is a kind of random phase approximation~\cite{tyablikov59,oguchi63}.
-The meanfield solution for $J_A$=0.1, $J_B$=1.0, $J_C$=0.05, $S_A$=1, and $S_B$=1/2, is shown in Fig. \ref{mfsol}, and $T_0/T_c$ $\sim$ 0.3 with the Curie temperature $T_c$ ($\sim$ 3.0).
+Compensation occurs at a finite temperature.
+To include the temperature dependences of $M_A$ and $M_B$, we adopt the mean-field approximation and use the linearized spin-wave approximation around the mean-field solution.
+This is equivalent to Tyablikov decoupling in the Green's function method and is a kind of random-phase approximation~\cite{tyablikov59,oguchi63}.
+The mean-field solution for $J_A$=0.1, $J_B$=1.0, $J_C$=0.05, $S_A$=1, and $S_B$=1/2, is shown in Fig. \ref{mfsol}, where $T_0/T_c$ $\sim$ 0.3 and the Curie temperature is $T_c$ $\sim$ 3.0.